zzyzxlab/tao.js/packages/docs/src/content/basics/defining-app-cons.md

 describe our application as a set of code-translatable requirements that can be understood by technical and non-technical members of the team.

-It is best to start from this place by describing your application as a series of taoples representing possible states and transitions from one to the next to generate a protocol chain that describes the interaction an Actor has with your App.
+It is best to start from this place by describing your application as a series of trigrams representing possible states and transitions from one to the next to generate a protocol chain that describes the interaction an Actor has with your App.